St Kieran Newsletter Term 2, Week 3 - 15th May 2025

 - Keep the Corner of Tyler Street and Morgans Street free from all traffic.

-- Ciaran Centre Families are the only families welcome to use the parking at the front of Administration.
+- Ciaran Centre Families are the only families welcome to use the front administration parking.

 - DO NOT park on verges that are sign posted.

-Packing children's lunches is like trying to predict the weather—one day they love sandwiches, the next day they act like you’ve packed them a live snake.
+Packing children's lunches is like trying to predict the weather—one day they love sandwiches, the next day they act like you’ve packed them you don’t know what they eat.
 To help out, Mrs Pusey has organised a presentation for parents from the Packed with Goodness team.
 During this session, parents will be provided with new ideas to make lunchbox packing easier.

 There was so much positive feedback from the session last year, Mrs Pusey has worked hard in getting the team back.